On-Demand Communication for Asynchronous Multi-Agent Bandits: NUMERICAL EXPERIMENTS

 \section{NUMERICAL EXPERIMENTS}

 In this section, we first study the impact of differences in agent pull rates (Experiment 1) and number of slow agents in the system (Experiment 2) on communication complexity and group regret.
 We compare \UCBODC and \AAEODC with their counterparts that use immediate broadcast communication, labeled \texttt{UCB-IBC} and \texttt{AAE-IBC} \footnote{\texttt{UCB-IBC} and \texttt{AAE-IBC} are essentially the same as \texttt{CO-UCB} and \texttt{CO-AAE} respectively proposed in~\cite{yang2022distributed}. } in the first two experiments with \BTs set to one to better demonstrate the insights of \ODC.
 In Experiment 3, we study the four above algorithms when \BTs are allowed to double after each communication.
-We present supplementary experiments and provide more insights on simulation results in Appendix~\ref{sec:extra-simulation}.

 \textbf{Experimental Setup.} In our experiments, there are $M=40$ agents each with $K=16$ arms with Bernoulli rewards whose means are uniformly and randomly taken from \textit{Ad-Clicks}~\citep{adclicks}.
 We set $\alpha=3$ for all algorithms and report values averaged over $30$ independent trials.
 We report the average cumulative group regret after $T=80,000$ time slots for three experimental scenarios.